Barbara Rehermann, M.D.

 - Head and Tenure-Track Investigator, Immunology Section, Liver Diseases Branch, NIDDK, NIH, 1998-2004

-- Medical Intern and Resident, Department of Gastroenterology, Hepatology and Endocrinology, Medizinische Hochschule, 1993
+- Medical Internship and Residency, Department of Gastroenterology, Hepatology and Endocrinology, Medizinische Hochschule Hannover, Germany, 1991-1993

-Rehermann B, Thimme R. Insights From Antiviral Therapy into Immune Responses to HBV and HCV Infection.
+Rehermann B, Thimme R. Insights From Antiviral Therapy Into Immune Responses to Hepatitis B and C Virus Infection.
 Gastroenterology.
 2018.